AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/install.md

 description: Learn how to install, configure, update, and uninstall the Adobe Experience Platform Connector from Adobe Commerce.
 exl-id: e78e8ab0-8757-4ab6-8ee1-d2e137fe6ced
 ---
-# Install and configure Experience Platform connector
+# Install and configure the Experience Platform connector

 Before you install the extension, [review the prerequisites](overview.md#prereqs).